 A Clean Heart

 Outline: Refers to man's fear of death because of the fear of judgment.
 Man followed Satan and now it is his nature to sin.
-Refers to Moslems' concept of "good deeds," but points out that even a trip to Mecca does not change the person.
+Refers to Muslims' concept of "good deeds," but points out that even a trip to Mecca does not change the person.
 Remedy: Christ, who is God, became man and became the sacrifice for sin.
 Believing and receiving forgiveness results in "good works."
 Fear of death leaves because sins are forgiven and heaven is certain.

 Scripts are basic guidelines for translation and recording into other languages.
 They should be adapted as necessary to make them understandable and relevant for each different culture and language.
 Some terms and concepts used may need more explanation or even be replaced or omitted completely.